 Can you see (their) future from these smart glasses?

-Nimo is one of the most beautiful smart glasses ever seen, for me.
-He still looks like a '50s model a la Peppino di Capri (everyone will understand that you don't have "normal" glasses) but he is on the right track.
-On the other hand, the temples are also trackpads, what more do you want?
+Nimo is one of the best looking smart glasses ever, for me.
+He still looks like a 50s Peppino di Capri model (everyone will understand that you don't have “normal” glasses) but he's on the right track.
+On the other hand, the arms are also trackpads, what more do you want?

-Screens chapter: the resolution of the dual display in the glasses allows you to see a virtual screen about 50 inches large.
-Six 50-inch screens can suffice, with a charge that lasts about two and a half hours.
+Screens chapter: the resolution of the dual display in the glasses allows you to see a virtual screen approximately 50 inches large.
+Six 50-inch screens may be enough, with a charge that lasts about two and a half hours.
 Two and a half hours?
 Oh well, then we take a break from work.
-There is still some work to be done.
+There is still some work to do.

-The short-sighted will have no problems, because Nimo works with normal graduated glasses, and each will have his own prescriptions from the ophthalmologist.
+Short-sighted people will not have problems, because Nimo works with normal graduated glasses, and everyone will have their own prescriptions from the ophthalmologist.

 It all sounds promising, doesn't it?
 It is.
 To the point that experts are skeptical that Nimo Planet will win this game.
 For many, making such a product will be highly unlikely within the first half of this decade.